maroufpaul/RHO-BOT/README.md

 ## Roadmap
 The roadmap will be updated as the project evolves.
 Keep an eye on the 'Projects' tab for the latest developments.

-## License
-`RHO-BOT` will be released under the MIT License.
-The LICENSE file will be added once the first code commit is made.

 ## Acknowledgments
 A shoutout to the Rhodes College community for the inspiration to start this project.

 ## Questions and Contact
-For queries about the project, please open an issue or contact the project maintainer at [email].
+For queries about the project, please open an issue or contact the project maintainer at [mohma-24@rhodes.edu].

 ---